influxdata/docs-v2/content/chronograf/v1.8/administration/creating-connections.md

 ---
-title: Creating InfluxDB and Kapacitor connections
+title: Create InfluxDB and Kapacitor connections
-description: Creating and managing InfluxDB and Kapacitor connections for use with Chronograf.
+description: Create and manage InfluxDB and Kapacitor connections for use with Chronograf.
 menu:
   chronograf_1_8:
-    name: Creating InfluxDB and Kapacitor connections
+    name: Create InfluxDB and Kapacitor connections
     weight: 50
     parent: Administration
 ---